 Refinancing a First & Second Mortgage Together

 It’s possible to combine your first and second mortgage into one and then refinance them together.
-This can be a great idea.
+This can be a great idea, especially if you have a piggyback loan.
 It can mean a significantly low monthly payment and, over time, more money in your pocket.

 But watch out—refinancing a first and second mortgage together can be costly at first since you’ll be charged fees to apply.
 You’ll also have trouble getting approved if you don’t have enough equity in your home.
 That means this is not a great option for anyone who’s lived in the same home for a long time.